CCBS submission to the House of Lords European Affairs Sub-Committee on the Protocol on Ireland/Northern Ireland

 The Centre’s submission focused on insights gained through our Quarterly Surveys on the conditions for North-South and East-West cooperation and from our discussions as convenor of the Ad-Hoc Group for North-South and East-West Cooperation.
 The evidence highlighted a generally positive view of the Protocol from those engaged in cooperation and also called for increased engagement with civic society stakeholders over the Protocol and it’s implementation.
 The submission is the latest example the Centre’s ongoing work to engage with politicians and policy makers to call for increased efforts to maintain and promote cooperation across these islands, and to magnify the voices of civic society.

-You can read all evidence submitted to the Committee here.
+You can read all evidence published the Committee here.
 The Committee will publish its report based on the inquiry in the coming months.Download PDF